This article was last updated on July 31st, 2020.

 The Coronavirus Aid, Relief, and Economic Security Act (also known as the CARES Act) is the massive stimulus package that was recently passed to bolster the economy during the COVID-19 pandemic.
 Among many other provisions, the CARES Act includes breaks for those with federally-held student loan debt.

-If you have federal student loans, you do not have to make payments on them for the next six months, until September 30, 2020.
-You can still make payments if you prefer to do so, but if you decide not to pay for the next six months, you cannot be penalized or charged a late fee.
+If you have federal student loans, you do not have to make payments on them until September 30, 2020.
+You can still make payments if you prefer to do so, but if you decide not to pay until that date you cannot be penalized or charged a late fee.